 The Board is requested to approve minutes of prior Board meetings.
 RECOMMENDATION: Approve the minutes of the April 21, 2016 special meeting, and April 21, 2016 regular meeting.
+Board Agenda Thursday, May 19, 2016 Page 4 of 10

 2. ACCEPTANCE OF BOARD AND COMMITTEE MEMBERS WRITTEN REPORTS ON THEIR ATTENDANCE AT APPROVED MEETINGS AND PRE-APPROVAL OF ATTENDANCE AT OTHER MEETINGS NOT COVERED BY THE CURRENT RESOLUTION: